Establishing Your Morning Routine

 It is okay if you do not have a current morning routine as long as you begin to establish some kind of routine now.
 Even if it is to start waking up at 9 AM when you are used to waking up at 10 or 11 AM, it is a START.
 You have to start somewhere.
 I really want you to figure out your mission, to reach your dreams, and to have a meaningful and happy life.
 But, it starts how you begin your day.

 However, sticking to a perfectly established morning routine every single morning may not always happen.
 And I am here to tell you it is okay.
 Some days, you just need more sleep so you get an extra 30-45 minutes of sleep.
 Or you were up all night studying or finishing your major school projects.
 Or your baby keeps you up the whole night or wakes up earlier than usual.
+Or you are more of an night owl than a morning person.
 Or for today, you rather spend the extra time you have to have quality time with your spouse or children.
 The important thing to note here is there is always room in the rest of your day to spend time with God, exercise, learn, or to do what needs to get done to accomplish your goals.
 It just may be a little inconvenient moving around your routine or schedule, but it is always worth it to refuel your soul even if it just for 10-20 minutes.
 Give yourself room, time, and grace because you are human, not a machine.

 Establishing your morning routine looks different for you and everyone because we all live our own crazy and unique lives that involves transitioning into different seasons.
 I do not want for someone reading this to think they have to match their morning routine to what ours is.
 Our season together is different from the next person.
 For example, in 2018, I was a single girl attending college, so I had complete independence in controlling my morning routine which included doing homework assignments and projects.
 Fast forward to being newly married, we are still working out a routine that works best for both of us because we are a team, not one person making all the calls.
 And one day (not now), we want to start a family so having children will change our morning routine in the transition season of becoming intentional, loving parents.